Leg Cramps During Pregnancy

 • Turn your ankles and move up and down your toes whenever you can, especially, when you are sitting for a long period like reading books, watching screens, or even having dinner.

-• Mild and regular physical movement may forestall leg spasms amid pregnancy.
+• Mild and regular physical movement may forestall leg spasms during pregnancy.
 Go out for a stroll or a gentle walk each day, unless your doctor has instructed you no physical activity at all.

 • Choosing proper footwear can also help to prevent leg cramps.
 Try to choose shoes with a good firm heel counter, which ensures foot support.